SergejBre/SynchroTime/README.md

  $ tar -x -j -f SynchroTime_x64_linux_1.0.0-beta.tar.bz2
 ```

-* Run the application according to the instructions in the section **Using the app**.
+* Run the application according to the instructions in the section **Using the CLI or GUI app**.
 ```
  $ cd SynchroTime